JVM-RingBuffer/RingBuffer/README.md

 Please [build from source](BUILD.md).

 The module name is `org.ringbuffer`.
+`-XX:-RestrictContended` is recommended.

 **Warning.**
 These features of object ring buffers have not yet been tested: